 If you have ever stood graveside as rifles cracked across a quiet cemetery, you know the sound stays with you.
 Most people call it a 21-gun salute.
 Most people are wrong.
 The name has been mixed up for so long that even news anchors and elected officials get it backwards.
-Here is what a 21-gun salute really is, who actually receives one, and why what you usually see at a military funeral is something else entirely.
+Here is what a 21-gun salute really is, who receives one, and why the funeral ceremony is something else entirely.

 What Is a 21-Gun Salute?

 A 21-gun salute is the highest ceremonial honor in the United States.
-It is fired with cannons, not rifles.
-The full salute uses 21 rounds from artillery pieces, spaced roughly three to five seconds apart, and it is reserved for a very short list of people and occasions.
+It is fired with cannons, not rifles: 21 rounds from artillery pieces, spaced roughly three to five seconds apart, reserved for a very short list of people and occasions.

-The President of the United States gets a 21-gun salute.
-So does the Vice President in some cases, the President-elect, foreign heads of state on official visits, and a few national flag holidays.
+The President gets one.
+So does the President-elect, a foreign head of state on an official visit, and the nation itself on a few flag holidays.
 That is the company you have to keep to earn the actual 21 cannons.

-The thing most Americans picture when they hear "21-gun salute" is usually the three-volley rifle salute fired at military funerals.
+The thing most Americans picture when they hear "21-gun salute" is the three-volley rifle salute fired at military funerals.
 Seven service members fire three rounds each.
-Seven times three equals twenty-one.
-The math is what got everyone confused, and the confusion has been written into headlines and obituaries for decades.
+Seven times three equals twenty-one, and that math has kept the confusion alive in headlines and obituaries for decades.

-Both ceremonies are real.
-Both are sacred.
+Both ceremonies are real and both are sacred.
 They just are not the same thing.

 ★ Quick Reference